 When talking to new clients and companies within the LIMS marketplace, one of the most common issues or stumbling blocks to system implementation/improvement projects can come from a reluctance to allocate an internal role exclusively focused on the ownership or administration of the LIMS system.
-Having worked exclusively in the LIMS space for nearly 3 years, it still surprises me that companies can shy away from bringing specialists in to ensure system maintenance or optimisation.
+Working exclusively in the LIMS space, it still surprises me that companies can shy away from bringing specialists in to ensure system maintenance or optimisation.
 This is particularly when the cost of failure in terms of accreditation/regulatory compliance can be so damaging to a business.

 I thought it could be beneficial to put the considerations around this decision into a blog.
 To illustrate what my thoughts are on the benefits of an in-house LIMS resource, and to appease my marketing team.